michaelwhyte/ssd-group-project-starter/README.md

 ## Project Installation and Building Instructions

 **IMPORTANT:** If you intend to use these starter files as is, then please follow both the install and the submission instructions fully.
-Failure to do so will result in development errors, build errors, project submission errors and loss of marks for not following instructions.
+Failure to do so will result in development errors and build errors.

-Don't be a cowboy coder.
-Read and follow the below instructions.

 ## Install Instructions